 DISSERTATION DEFENSE.
-The Ph.D. dissertation must make an original scholarly contribution to the field, and it must be accepted by the dissertation committee following a formal, public defense on campus.
+The PhD dissertation must make an original scholarly contribution to the field, and it must be accepted by the dissertation committee following a formal, public defense on campus.
 The student must provide a copy of the final manuscript to the dissertation committee at least three weeks (15 business days) before the formal defense.
-Doctoral candidates must register for a minimum of 18 credit hours of HIST 603, Dissertation, after Advancing to Candidacy.
-The student also must register for a minimum of 3 credit hours in the quarter immediately prior to the defense and in the quarter in which the defense takes place.
+Doctoral candidates must register for a minimum of 18 credit hours of HIST 603 Dissertation, after Advancing to Candidacy.
+The student also must register for a minimum of 3 credit hours in the quarter immediately prior to the defense.